cossatot/Oiler/README.md

 perturbations (i.e., the effects of interseismic fault locking) that geologic fault velocities are not.

-The natural incorporation of both fault slip rates and GNSS velocities is common to (typically global) plate motion models such as MORVEL (DeMets et al., 2010), but not to regional-scale elastic block models such as Blocks (Meade and Loveless, 2009) and DEFNODE/TDEFNODE (McCaffrey 2002, 200x).
-In the case of `Oiler`, the use of both velocity data types allows relative velocities between blocks to be estimated regardless of whether any or all blocks contain GNSS stations, which allows the modeler to incorporate many more faults and honor fault network geometry, particularly in remote and poorly-studied areas where
+The use of both velocity data types allows relative velocities between blocks to be estimated regardless of whether any or all blocks contain GNSS stations, which allows the modeler to incorporate many more faults and honor fault network geometry, particularly in remote and poorly-studied areas where